 Rapid lateral flow tests are for people who do not have symptoms of coronavirus (COVID-19).
-You can see the result on a device similar to a pregnancy test, usually in 30 minutes.
+The tests give a quick result using a device similar to a pregnancy test.

 Before doing a rapid lateral flow test